Vector Group Consulting

 Working as a Warden during a global pandemic, Tammy developed deep insights into crisis management for teams and individuals, emphasized responsivity to public interest regulators, fostered psychological safety, and taught skills for resilience and learning agility.

 Tammy holds a Masters and a PhD in psychology from The University of Michigan, Ann Arbor.
 She graduated with honors from Harvard-Radcliffe Colleges.
 She holds the prestigious Certified Correctional Executive credential from the American Correctional Association, has published in peer reviewed academic journals, and was elected by American Psychological Association members to a seat on the APA Board of Directors for the 2022-2024 term.
 Tammy is among a highly selective group certified by the American Board of Professional Psychology as a specialist in organizational and business consulting psychology.
+Based on her training, experience, and performance, Tammy is also certified by the International Coaching Federation as an Associate Certified Coach, adhering to the Federation's practice guidelines and ethics standards.

 Michelle Lynskey, PhD